 Understanding these concepts will extend the life of your bit and make your projects better.

 There are several things I try to avoid when using my CNC bits, with the most obvious being, “don’t run your bit into anything!”
 But, beyond that things are less obvious.
-This blog, with the help from SpeTools, trys to bring light to some of those things AND provides a DISCOUNT CODE at the end.
 If you like what you are reading, please “like” and follow below.

 1. Improper Speed.